Customize Consent Preferences

 Control Measure Knowledge

-This control measure should be read in conjunction with:
+This control measure should be read in conjunction with the control measure knowledge and strategic actions for:

 The following information should be gathered by fire control personnel.
 This information should be used to aid dynamic mobilising decisions and shared with operational personnel and where relevant, other responding agencies, to assist the rescue of people at risk: